open-runtimes/open-runtimes/CONTRIBUTING.md

 ## Introducing New Features

-We would 💖 for you to contribute to Open-runtimes, but we would also like to make sure Open-runtimes is as great as possible and loyal to its vision and mission statement 🙏.
+We would 💖 for you to contribute to Open Runtimes, but we would also like to make sure Open Runtimes is as great as possible and loyal to its vision and mission statement 🙏.

 For us to find the right balance, please open an issue explaining your ideas before introducing a new pull request.